-The Proposed Action would construct a total of 22 new buildings; demolish 49 dilapidated Cold War-era buildings; relocate memorials; and reroute Wake Avenue.
-Alternatives considered but not carried forward include 1) constructing the new Base Operations Facility at its current location and other facilities on Peale Island and 2) repairing all buildings to acceptable standards.
+The Proposed Action would construct a total of 22 new buildings; demolish 49 dilapidated Cold War-era buildings; relocate memorials and other historical features; and rerouting approximately 3,800 fit of Wake Avenue.
+Alternatives considered but not carried forward include 1) constructing the new base operations facility at its current location and other facilities on Peale Island, and 2) repairing all buildings to acceptable standards.